 Maybe you crave people and working in a city.
 That may cause you to choose NYC!
-However, NYC is insanely expensive and most places don’t have in-unit anything or A/C. For someone who is always hot (me), this was not the city for me.
+However, NYC is insanely expensive and most places don’t have in-unit anything (i.e. washer, dryer, dishwasher, A/C, etc.).
+For someone who is always hot (me), this was not the city for me.
 You have to look into these things before figuring out where you’d like to work!

 If you have a pet, this is also a very important decision for you and them for various laws and rules.
 If you don’t have any pets or no preference, start branching out more!
 A lot of companies pay relocation fees to help with your move as well.
-Once you figure out where you want to live, start applying for jobs!
+Once you figure out where you want to live, start applying for jobs in that location!

 6. Spend Time on LinkedIn/Stalk the Internet for Jobs

-Another huge tip right here.
-I wouldn’t be where I was right now if it hadn’t been for LinkedIn!
-This is an amazing way to put yourself in front of employers.
-I would say any company of substance (like has been around for a while) has a LinkedIn.
+Another huge tip right here!
+I wouldn’t be where I was right now if it hadn’t been for LinkedIn.
+This is an amazing way to put yourself in front of employers!
+I would say any company of substance (that has been around for a while) has a LinkedIn.
 If you’re looking for a job after graduation, make sure to utilize LinkedIn like it’s nobody’s business and STALK the internet for jobs.